Greens Equo: Spokesperson

 In October 2018, at the Fourth Assembly of EQUO, and following the agreement of several prominent EQUO members, Löic Alejando and former MP for Andalusia, Carmen Molina, were elected Co-spokespersons.
 Molina, who had to resign following the problems in the 2019 European elections, were elected.
 When this happened, María Antonia Gómez stepped in to replace her.
 The people elected in the federal executive committee were: Nieves Montero, Edurne Baranda, Beatriz del Hoyo, María Antonia (Toñi) Gómez Navarro, Marta Santos, Dolores Póliz, Sindo Rubín González, Loïc Alejandro, David Baidez García, José Manuel Zúñiga Suescun, Jorge Lozano Mendoza, Francisco Pineda Zamorano; and Silvia Lucas as Tresourer.

 After a difficult electoral period, the party re-established itself at the 5th EQUO Assembly and called for a renewal of the co-spokespersons and the Federal Executive.
 In March 2020, its members elected two new federal co-spokespersons, well known in the field of political ecology.
 This time, Inés Sabanés, a member of the House of Representatives from the Más País-EQUO coalition, and Florent Marcellesi, a former European Green MEP, both of whom obtained support exceeding 70% to begin this new phase.
 The people elected in the federal executive committee were: Silvia Rodríguez, Ana Álvarez, Miriam Graña, Silvia Mellado, María Antonia (Toñi) Gómez Navarro, Olga Álvarez, Alfons Domínguez, Rodolfo Coloma, Txema Olleta, Jorge Luis Bail, Jorge Lozano, Hugo de Armas; and Silvia Lucas as Tresourer.

 At the 6th EQUO Assembly, Florent Marcellesi repeated and the former Huesca Councillor Silvia Mellado were elected as co-spokespersons.
 The people elected in the federal executive committee were: Silvia Rodríguez, Ana Álvarez, Miriam Graña, Irene Vivas, Catalina Abell, Astrid Portero, Alfons Domínguez, Rodolfo Coloma, Txema Olleta, Bertomeu Tugores, Jorge Lozano, Pepe Escrig; and Anja Kruschinski as Tresourer.

 In the 7th EQUO Assembly, Mar González y Jose Ramón Becerra, General Director of Animal Rights of Spain were elected as co-spokespersons.
-The people elected in the federal executive committee were: Mireia Roncero, Ana Álvarez, Chusa Barrantes, Catalina Abell, Esther Gómez, Astrid Portero, Rodolfo Coloma, Bartomeu Tugores, Miguel Ángel Heredia, Rufino Fernández, Hugo Abad Frías, Aurelio González; and Anja Kruschinski as Tresourer.
+The people elected in the federal executive committee were: Mireia Roncero, Ana Álvarez, Chusa Barrantes, Catalina Abell, Esther Gómez, Astrid Portero, Rodolfo Coloma, Bartomeu Tugores, Miguel Ángel Heredia, Rufino Fernández, Hugo Abad Frías (substituted by Pedro Fuentes), Aurelio González; and Anja Kruschinski as Tresourer.

+In November 2025, the party was renamed to the "Green Party".